opensearch-project/project-website/_posts/2023-03-06-NGINX-Dashboards-with-Fluent-Bit.md

 When raw logs are ingested by Fluent Bit they are automatically converted into MessagePack, a binary representation of JSON.
 Fluent Bit’s automatic conversion makes parsing and modifying messages in-flight simple and easy.

 In addition, Fluent Bit comes with out of the box parsers for common applications such as Nginx, Apache Web Logs, Kubernetes, and more.
-These parsers give some structure to a log file though do not have the depth that other log schema and formats do.
-Thankfully, Fluent Bit also can handle more complex transformations on top with processor (called filters), or even Lua code.
+These parsers give structure to a log file, though they do not have the depth that other log schemas and formats do.
+Thankfully, Fluent Bit can also handle more complex transformations along with with processors (also known as filters), or even Lua code.

-[Lua filters](https://docs.fluentbit.io/manual/pipeline/filters/lua) give users extreme flexibility with how they want to transform their data, including modifying / adding / enriching via API / calculating / or even redacting.
-To help us connect Fluent Bit and the new simple schema we opted for a Lua script that can be pasted in your config file to run on top of nginx ingested logs
+[Lua filters](https://docs.fluentbit.io/manual/pipeline/filters/lua) give users extreme flexibility with how they want to transform their data, including modifying, adding, enriching via API, calculating, or even redacting.
+To help us connect Fluent Bit and the new simple schema, we opted for a Lua script that you can paste into your config file to run on top of NGINX ingested logs.

-fluent-bit.conf for VM or standalone deployments:
+fluent-bit.conf example for VM or standalone deployments:

 ```bash
 [INPUT]